Moyi-Tian/CommunityRobustness/README.md

 ## Reproducing Experiments

-Both the synthetic experiments using LFR benchmark graphs and the empirical experiments can be reproduced with
+Both the synthetic experiments using the Lancichinetti-Fortunato-Radicch (LFR) benchmark graphs and the empirical experiments can be reproduced with

 `python driver.py`